 You can download a copy of the standard (PDF) here: Security Standard for Add-on Marketplaces (SSAM).
 Last updated August 2019.

-ABSIA is hosting a webinar with the ATO to officially introduce the Security Standard for Add-on Marketplaces (SSAM) on 2 October at 10am (AEDT).
+ABSIA co-hosted a webinar with the ATO is hosting a webinar with the ATO to officially introduce the Security Standard for Add-on Marketplaces (SSAM) on 2 October at 10am (AEDT).